TahaAslani/PharmBERT/README.md

 # PharmBERT
 A domain specific BERT model for drug labels.

-The cased and und uncased versions of PharmBERT can be downloaded from Hugging Face: https://huggingface.co/Lianglab
+The cased and und uncased versions of PharmBERT can be downloaded from Hugging Face page of Liang Lab:

+https://huggingface.co/Lianglab

 The cased model:

 https://huggingface.co/Lianglab/PharmBERT-cased/tree/main

 The uncased model:

 https://huggingface.co/Lianglab/PharmBERT-uncased/tree/main